What is KSP

-The Knox Service Plugin (KSP) is a channel that enables Enterprise Customers—through the use of their chosen UEM partner console—to use Knox Platform for Enterprise features as soon as they are commercially available.
-This automatic deployment method ensures that IT admins can use the latest Knox features on the day they are launched, instead of waiting for their UEM to specifically integrate the features.
+The Knox Service Plugin (KSP) is a channel that allows a seamless experience to Enterprise Customers—through the use of their chosen UEM partner console—to use Knox Platform for Enterprise features as soon as they are commercially available.
+This automatic availability through Managed Configuration ensures that IT admins can use the latest Knox features on the day they are launched, instead of waiting for their UEM to specifically integrate the features.

 Knox Platform for Enterprise (KPE) brings defense-grade security on the most popular consumer devices across all enterprises.
 It provides best-in-class hardware-based security, policy management, and compliance capabilities beyond the standard features in Android.
 Knox is the cornerstone of a strong mobile security strategy supporting a wide variety of Samsung devices.

 This section introduces you to the Knox Service Plugin (KSP), explains how it works, and outlines the architecture and deployment process.